GRETSI-2025/GRETSI25_Label-Argent_Transformee-de-Kravchuk-realignee-implementation-efficace-et-illustration/README.md

 - [`kravchuk-aligned-signal`](notebooks/kravchuk-aligned-signal.ipynb)

-> *Generate an elementary signal and compare its original and novel aligned Kravchuk spectrograms reproducing `Figure 1` of the paper.
-Also enable to rotate the signals.*
+> *Generate an elementary signal and compare its original and novel aligned Kravchuk spectrograms reproducing `Figure 1` of the paper if the signal is chosen to be the **chirp** with `snr = $\infty$`.
+> Compare the computational load of the original and the novel aligned Kravchuk transform as reported in `Figure 3` (top).
+> Evaluated the precision of the implementation of the aligned Kravchuk transform and of its inverse as reported in `Figure 3` (bottom).
+> Exemplify the rotation of a signal.*

 ## Installation Instructions